 The man’s reaction is pure escapism, but on the woman’s side, it is more social.
 Women will seek out others in order to talk things out.
 The “Ladies Lair” will be larger to accommodate the socializing.
 It will be a more soothing place like a home spa or a spa sanctuary.

 When you think of the location of these two personal places, the metaphorical man cave is usually located in a basement, often subterranean or below the earth.
-Like a grumpy old bear, men relax in their cave after an intense day and change gears from the working world into a more sensible home life.
+Like a grumpy old bear, men relax in their cave after an intense day and change gears from the working world to more sensible home life.

 So what goes into the man cave?
 Number one, the recliner, and why is that?
 Because a man needs to be able to rest his tired feet and relax in his own individual seat that can be adjusted to accommodate his specific individual comfort zone.
 It’s not a sofa, it’s not a couch, but it’s tailored for the individual and highly interactive, it can be adjusted specifically to work with that particular man’s preferences.